Ziwei-0129/covid-dataset/README.md

-# Example Visualization on Covid-19 Dataset
+# Example Visualization on Covid-19 Data

 Visualization on Map